Homework

 Task 1: Chronicles of Narnia

-For each chapter within a book, collect the following information:
+For each chapter within every book, collect the following information:

 • Chapter Title